loqusion/typix/docs/api/derivations/watch-typst-project.md

 {{#include common/typst-project-source.md}}

+Default is `main.typ`.

 ### `typstWatchCommand` (optional) { #typstwatchcommand }

 Base Typst command to run to watch the project.
 Other arguments will be appended based on the other parameters you supply.

 Default is `typst watch`.

 ## Source